komeg1/seacharts_ais/user_doc/seacharts_user_doc.md

 ---

 ### Additional information
-The AIS module collides with vessels provided through `add_vessel` method.
+The AIS module collides with vessels added through [`add_vessel`](#vessel-management) method and will be be overwritten by vessels provided through AIS module.

 ## End note